Back to overview

 Prosecuting for Linkages between Terrorism and Core International Crimes in Indonesia 2023-2024

-As tracked by ICCT’s Foreign Fighters Knowledge Hub , the number of Indonesian foreign terrorist fighters (FTFs) still in Syria and Iraq remains significant.
+As tracked by ICCT’s Foreign Fighters Knowledge Hub, the number of Indonesian foreign terrorist fighters (FTFs) still in Syria and Iraq remains significant.
 Indonesia has prosecuted a number of returned FTFs under terrorism legislation, mainly for assisting, facilitating, or attempting to commit certain criminal acts.

-These activities will enhance the ability of Indonesian stakeholders to prosecute returning FTFs and other terrorists for the full range of the crimes they have committed.
+These activities will enhance the ability of Indonesian stakeholders to prosecute returning FTFs and other alleged terrorists for the full range of the crimes they have committed.

 Highlights